djui/pdftitle/README.md

 ## Accuracy

-Using version 1.1, a sample set of 261 PDFs in Biology science (which has many scanned PDFs) results in 76.25% success rate.
+Version 1.0: A sample set of 261 PDFs in Biology science (which has many scanned PDFs) results in 60.08% success rate.

-Using version 1.0, a sample set of 261 PDFs in Biology science (which has many scanned PDFs) results in 60.08% success rate.
+Version 1.1: A sample set of 261 PDFs in Biology science (which has many scanned PDFs) results in 76.25% success rate.

+Version 1.2: No comparison available.
+(I lost the original sample set)

+Version 1.3: No comparison available.
+(I lost the original sample set)

 ## License